1996–97 Orlando Magic season: NBA playoffs

+Aftermath

 Following the season, Scott was involved in controversy after a public outburst at a youth basketball camp in Sterling, Virginia during the off-season, in which he threatened to retire from the NBA due to a contract dispute with the Magic; he was later on traded to the Dallas Mavericks after seven seasons in Orlando.
-Meanwhile, Shaw was dealt to the Golden State Warriors, and Adubato was fired as head coach.
+Meanwhile, Shaw was traded to the Golden State Warriors, and Adubato was fired as head coach.